 - Freeport Area Middle School, video by Kaleb Bodily, Grant Glogowski, Leah Kapp, Calvin Lindsay, Carter Martin, Kylie McConahy, Madison Ronge and Hannah Windows

 - Central Catholic High School, video by Anthony Frank and Jack Sabo

 Take a look at the accomplishments of the students this year:

 Congratulations to all of the winners!
 We hope all of you will continue to think about how our actions affect the planet.
 Have questions?
 Contact Emily Johns at firstname.lastname@example.org or 412/622-6915, ext.
 6936.

 Developed by the Fairchild Tropical Botanic Garden in Miami, Fl., and adopted by Phipps as a satellite partner in 2008, The Fairchild Challenge offers a menu of interdisciplinary challenges for grades 6 – 8 and grades 9 – 12, attracting students of diverse interests, abilities, talents and backgrounds.
 The Challenge empowers young people to engage in civic life and encourages them to become energetic and knowledgeable members of their communities.

-Photographs taken by Phipps’ Research and Science Education staff and volunteers.
+Photos © Phipps’ Research and Science Education staff.